 8. Effect of Termination.
 Termination of these Terms in accordance with the previous section will not release Customer from its obligation to pay any fees or expenses owed or payable to Bottomline as of the effective date of such termination.
 Upon termination of these Terms: (i) all rights and licenses granted to Customer pursuant to these Terms shall immediately terminate; (ii) any and all amounts owed to Bottomline, whether or not invoiced shall become immediately due and payable; and (iii) Customer shall promptly and without charge return to Bottomline or destroy (at Bottomline’s option) all copies of Documentation and other materials containing any of Bottomline’s Confidential Information (as defined in the Security Terms) in Customer’s possession or control (including, without limitation, all electronic copies).

 a.
 Indemnification by Bottomline.
-Bottomline agrees to defend, at its expense, any third-party claim that the Products and Services infringe upon any US patent or copyright, and to pay any settlement, or damages finally awarded, in any such suit.
+Bottomline agrees to defend, at its expense, any third-party claim that Bottomline’s proprietary technology or intellectual property infringes upon any US patent or copyright, and to pay any settlement, or damages finally awarded, in any such suit.
 Notwithstanding the foregoing, Bottomline shall have no liability for any claim arising from: (i) any modification of the Products and Services; (ii) use of an old or discontinued version of the Products and Services; (iii) use of the Products and Services in combination with any products or services not provided or authorized by Bottomline; (iv) use of the Products and Services in violation of these Terms or the Documentation; (v) Bottomline’s or its third-party service providers’ compliance with Customer’s designs, specifications or instructions; or (vi) any claim for which Customer is required to indemnify Bottomline.
 In the event the Products and Services, or any portion thereof, becomes or, in Bottomline’s opinion, is likely to become, subject to any claim of infringement of a third-party’s intellectual property rights, Bottomline may, in its sole discretion: (i) procure for Customer the right to continue to use the Products and Services: (ii) replace or modify the Products and Services with a version that does not infringe; or (iii) if Bottomline cannot accomplish (i) or (ii) using commercially reasonable efforts, terminate these Terms and the Order Form.
 THIS SECTION SETS FORTH THE ENTIRE LIABILITY OF BOTTOMLINE, AND CUSTOMER’S SOLE AND EXCLUSIVE REMEDY, WITH RESPECT TO ANY CLAIM OF INFRINGEMENT OF THIRD-PARTY RIGHTS.

 b.
 Indemnification by Customer.
 Customer agrees to indemnify, defend, at its expense, and hold Bottomline harmless, against any claim, and to pay any settlement, or any damages in any such suit, that is based upon or arising as a result of Customer’s negligent or intentional misuse of the Products and Services, or Customer’s violation of any applicable law or regulation.